 Emergency assistance is available across Florida from the Salvation Army.
 They administer a number of social services, including emergency housing, money for rent and utilities, free food, and more The charity can provide help to families and individuals who are facing financial difficulties due to an unexpected crisis.

 Some of the needs that are in highest demand, and some of the most common ways emergency assistance is provided includes the following.
 The Salvation Army may be able to help with the following.

-Clothing assistance – Many Florida locations have an onsite clothing closet.
+Clothing assistance – Many Florida locations of the Salvation Army have an onsite clothing closet.
 Professional work attire, school uniforms and supplies may be distributed.
 There are also items for everyday use for the entire family.
 More on where to find free clothes..

 Emergency utilities assistance –If you are faced with a shut off of your service, funds may be provided.
 Money is offered as well during the hot Florida summer to help with cooling and air conditioning bills.
 Free fans or boxed air conditioners may be offered to seniors, families with young children and others with a medical condition.

 Supermarket vouchers – Can be used to pay for groceries, baby formula, holiday meals, and more.
 Both fresh food, perishable items and canned goods may be offered.
 This may be offered if the pantry (see below) can’t meet your needs.

 Food pantries and food baskets – Most locations have a food bank at the branch center.
 While they are open limited hours, each month thousands of lower income as well as struggling Florida families use the services of a local pantry.
 Many Salvation Army centers will also have soup kitchens which provide free hot meals.
 The elderly and homebound may have items delivered to them.
 Find more details on free food pantries in Florida.